Aff314/AFF314KEEB/README.md

 ![AFF314KEEB_front](Pics/AFF314KEEB_case.png)

-I started to make this project because I really like using those 36-key boards and I've even built two and a handwired board which I designed myself, but never somthing this well thought out with a pcb and everything.
-I'm really intersted in those kinds of projects and really like the ones others made but I never did one on my own.
+I started to make this project because I really like using 36-key boards and I've even built two and a handwired board which I designed myself, but never somthing with a PCB.
+I'm really intersted in those kinds of projects and really like the ones others made but I've never really did one of my own.
+In the process of designing the board I've learned a lot on how to use KiCad and for the first time I actually documented what I was doing.

-I if you ever want to rebulid or modify the board feel free to do that, but you should probably wait until I've actually tested if every thing works.

 I want to thank [Joe Scotto](https://github.com/joe-scotto) for the KiCad footprints and symbols and for the great tutorials on designing a keyboard case and on ZMK.